Templates control what's rendered on each type of page in a theme.

 template-file-type is the file type, which is either

-After an alternate template has been created, it can be applied in two ways:
+After an alternate template has been created, it can be applied in the following ways:

-- Merchants can assign it to an associated resource within the admin.
+- It can be assigned to an associated resource in the Shopify admin.

 - It can be rendered on the storefront with the